ipfabric/docs/docs/System_Administration/System_Administration_UI/restore_or_backup.md

     You can check the free space with the `df -h` command in the IP Fabric VM's shell.

+!!! danger "Deprecated Since Version 7.0"

+    The System Administration UI has been deprecated since version 7.0 and will be removed in a future release.
+Please refer to the [How to Backup/Restore IP Fabric via CLI](../Command_Line_Interface/How_to/backup_restore_CLI.md) for guidance.

 !!! important

     Backups are encrypted with the `osadmin` user password configured with **IPF